From Dusk till Dawn: The Series

 From Dusk till Dawn: The Series is an American horror television series developed by Robert Rodriguez.
-It forms part of the franchise of film, direct-to-video, and comics of From Dusk till Dawn, expanding on the chronicles of the Gecko Brothers, Seth and Richie; The Fuller family; and Santanico Pandemonium.
+It forms part of the franchise of film, direct-to-video, and comics of From Dusk till Dawn, expanding on the chronicles of the Gecko Brothers, Seth and Richie, the Fuller family, and Santanico Pandemonium.
 The series adds to the tone of the film, with new characters and backstories, while expanding the snake creatures' Mesoamerican mythology.
-The series also references the Popol Vuh, drawing on its rich, mythological history and, in particular, on the legend of the Hero Twins Hunahpú and Xbalanqué to add greater depth to the backstories and to fully flesh out the characters of the show's protagonists, the Gecko Brothers, Seth and Richie.
+The series also references the Popol Vuh, drawing on its rich, mythological history and, in particular, on the legend of the Hero Twins Hunahpú and Xbalanqué to add greater depth to the backstories and to fully flesh out the characters of the show's protagonists.

 The series premiered on March 11, 2014, on Rodriguez's newly launched El Rey Network.
 Outside the United States and Latin America, the series is marketed as a Netflix original but was removed in November 2022.
 It was produced by FactoryMade Ventures in association with Miramax and executive produced by Rodriguez.

 The third season aired from September 6 to November 1, 2016.
 While the series was never officially announced as cancelled, Deadline Hollywood reported that the actors were released from their contracts on October 31.
-El Rey Network ceased all operations on December 31, 2020, making a revival of the show unlikely.